zephir74/space_invader/README.md

 # Description

-This is a custom Space Invaders made for Linux systems.
+This is a custom Space Invaders initially made for Linux systems, but it works also on Windows.
 For now, it only has 1 alien, but updates are coming

 # Requirements